JElchison/curl-auth-csrf/README.md

 * Logins involving any client-side password transformations (i.e. passing a hashed password to the server)

 If all you need is [basic HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), this script is overkill.  [cURL](http://curl.haxx.se/) and [Wget](https://www.gnu.org/software/wget/) can do that out-of-box.

+## Gotchas

+* If you're redirecting (or piping) output to file (or another utility) and receiving an `UnicodeEncodeError` exception, try setting `PYTHONIOENCODING=UTF-8` in your terminal.
+See [this post](https://stackoverflow.com/questions/4545661/unicodedecodeerror-when-redirecting-to-file).

 ## Disclaimer